freebelion/NYP/RentalVehicleApp1/README.md

   - An object of this type will represent a temporary contract between a renter and the company which does the renting.
-  - This class also has the bare minimum information about the contract it will represent:\
+  - This class also has the bare minimum information about the contract it will represent:
-    the number of the request it honors, and the identifying information about the rented vehicle.
+    - the number of the request it fulfills,
+    - and the license plate number of the rented vehicle.
+  - If you have even a little experience with relational databases, you will understand that those numbers would serve as relationships
+    - between database tables **RentalContracts** and **RentalRequests**
+    - between database tables **RentalContracts** and **RentalVehicles**
   - Again, a real-life application may have to store more details.
 For example, if a different type of vehicle (a sedan auto instead of a compact auto) was assigned,